Riveong/PHP-search-in-database-with-MYSQL/README.md

-# PHP Bruteforce Search in Database With MYSQL
+# PHP Search in Database With MYSQL

 <h2> what is bruteforce? </h2>
 "A method of accomplishing something primarily by means of strength, without the use of great skill, mechanical aids or thought."<br>